suyogshresthaa/Fine-Tuned-ResNet152-Face-Recognition/README.md

 4. Run all cells sequentially in:
     - `CNN_Transfer_Learning.ipynb`

+> **Note:** The trained model weights (`best_model.pth`) are not included in this repository due to file size.
+To generate them, run all cells in the notebook before launching the Streamlit app.

 **To run the Streamlit app:**
 1. Make sure `best_model.pth` is in the same directory as `cnn_app.py`
 2. Run: